 This measure is to ensure the academic success of community college students at a four-year university or college.
-Cohort 1 includes associate degree recipients who have transferred to a four-year university or college and have earned a GPA of 2.25 or higher after two consecutive semesters at the transfer institution.
-Cohort 2 includes transfer students completing 30 hours or more of articulated college transfer credit hours at a community college but not completing the degree and have earned a GPA of 2.0 or higher after two consecutive semesters.
+The cohort includes associate degree recipients who have transferred to a four-year university or college and have earned a GPA of \2.25 or higher after two consecutive semesters at the transfer institution.